kubewarden/docs/docs/howtos/airgap/02-install.md

 you need a private Open Container Initiative (OCI) registry accessible by your Kubernetes cluster.
 Kubewarden Policies are WebAssembly modules, therefore you can store them in an OCI-compliant registry as OCI artifacts.
 You need to add Kubewarden's images and policies to this OCI registry.
+You can see a rough list of Kubewarden artifacts in the [Artifacts reference](../../reference/artifacts.md) page.
 The following sections describe the process.

 ## Save container images in your workstation